esghif/drlnd/p2_continuous-control/README.md

 ### Environment Details

+In this environment, a double-jointed arm can move to target locations.
+A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
+Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.

+The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
+Each action is a vector with four numbers, corresponding to torque applicable to two joints.
+Every entry in the action vector should be a number between -1 and 1.

+The goal of the Reacher environment is to collect yellow bananas and avoid blue bananas.
+A reward of +1 is given for collecting a yellow banana and a penalty of -1 is received for collecting a blue banana.
+The environment is solved if an average reward of +13 is received over the last 100 episodes.

+The action space is discrete.
+There are 4 possible actions:
+0 - move forward, 1 - move backward, 2 - turn left, 3 - turn right.

+The state is 37 dimensional corresponding to the velocity of the agent and ray-based perception of objects around the agent's forward direction.

 The goal of the Navigation environment is to collect yellow bananas and avoid blue bananas.
 A reward of +1 is given for collecting a yellow banana and a penalty of -1 is received for collecting a blue banana.